n-multimedia/onlinekurslabor/sites/all/modules/workflow_extensions/README.txt

 CONFIGURATION
 =============
-If you have Workflow Named Transitions installed (highly recommended for full flexibility), visit Administer >> Site building >> Workflow and click the "Edit labels" tab at the top of the page to enter your custom labels.
 With the Token module installed you may use replacement tokens in your custom labels, for instance:
-  "Reject submission, return to [author-name]" or "Transition to [workflow]:[workflow-new-state-name]"
+  "Reject submission, return to [node:author]" or "Transition to [workflow:workflow-name]: [workflow:workflow-new-state-name]"

 In addition, there are a couple of self-explanatory configuration options at Administer >> Site configuration >> Workflow extensions and one permission